rcn-ee/ti-opencl/docs/sphinx-doc/source/compilation.rst

 -----------------------------------------------------------

-For this OpenCL program build scenario, offline compilation is again used, but an option is given to the offline compiler ``clocl`` to instruct it to create a text based file that can be used as a header file rather than a binary out file.
+For this OpenCL program build scenario, offline compilation is again used, but an option is given to the offline compiler :command:`clocl` to instruct it to create a text based file that can be used as a header file rather than a binary out file.
 The text file is simply the binary data in an initialized char array.
-Invoking clocl like this: ``clocl -t kernel.cl`` will compile ``kernel.cl`` into ``kernel.out`` and the create ``kernel.dsp_h`` that will be a file containing the initialized array ``kernel_dsp_bin`` which can be used directly to create an OpenCL Program::Binaries object.
+Invoking clocl like this: :command:`clocl -t kernel.cl` will compile ``kernel.cl`` into ``kernel.out`` and the create ``kernel.dsp_h`` that will be a file containing the initialized array ``kernel_dsp_bin`` which can be used directly to create an OpenCL Program::Binaries object.
 This build method is